 (ii) when the Bank is in compliance with 12 U.S.C. §§ 56 and 60; and

-(iii) with the prior written notice to approval of the Assistant Deputy Comptroller.
+(iii) with the prior written approval determination of no supervisory objection by the Assistant Deputy Comptroller.

-(45) Upon completion, the Bank's capital program shall be submitted to the Assistant Deputy Comptroller for prior determination of no supervisory objectionapproval.
-Upon receiving a determination of no supervisory objection from approval by the Assistant Deputy Comptroller, the Bank shall implement and adhere to the capital program.
+(4) Upon completion, the Bank's capital program shall be submitted to the Assistant Deputy Comptroller for approvalprior written determination of no supervisory objection.
+Upon approval by receiving a written determination of no supervisory objection from the Assistant Deputy Comptroller, the Bank shall implement and adhere to the capital program.
 The Board shall review and update the Bank's capital program on an annual basis, or more frequently if necessary.
 Copies of the reviews and updates shall be submitted to the Assistant Deputy Comptroller.

 (5) The Board shall ensure that the Bank has processes, personnel, and control systems to ensure implementation of and adherence to the program developed pursuant to this Article.